FoodStandardsAgency/enterprise-data-models/docs/patterns/contact.md

 Telephone number
 Email address

-Other optional elements such as Title, Address, Organisation, Job Role may be added if required.
+Other optional elements may be added if required, these could include the following:

+Title
+Address
+Organisation
+Job Role
+Notes
+Communication preferences

 ###Notes
 Email validation is actually broken down into the two elements before and after the `@` sign.
-The first element is restricted to 64 characters and the second element 255 characters, however in practise most email address are less than 40 characters.
+The first element is restricted to 64 characters and the second element 255 characters, however in practise most email address are less than 50 characters.

+It is recommended that contact information is reviewed periodically to ensure that personal information is relevant and up to date.
+This may also necessitate the addition of other fields such as start and end dates or review dates

 ### SQL snippet
 ```sql